genner-lab/Masoko-eDNA-population-structure/README.md

 MappingCode.sh Code for trimming, mapping and sorting eDNA reads in fastq files to generate eDNA bam files

+AlleleCallingCode.txt Code for extracting allele frequencies from eDNA bam files using known variants in target regions

 AlleleFrequencies_eDNA.txt Code for extracting target allele frequencies from eDNA bam files

 AlleleFrequencies_Fish.txt Code for extracting target allele frequencies from fish vcf file

 Fish_eDNA_comparison_Dec2022.R R code for analyses of allele frequencies (fish and eDNA) and admixture (from fish)

-AlleleCallingCode.txt Code for extracting allele frequencies from bam files using known variants in target regions